eclipse-theia/theia-website/src/docs/user_ai.md

 <img src="../../ollama-setting.png" alt="Ollama configuration in the Theia IDE" style="max-width: 525px">

+When using Ollama, it is advisable to check for the optimal settings and prompts for the specific model to be used.
+For example, the default context size for all Ollama models is 2048 tokens.
+Depending on available VRAM, this parameter (`num_ctx`) should be raised, especially for more complex scenarios involving the various Chat agents.
+See [below](#custom-request-settings) for details on this.

-**Some models on Ollama support using an OpenAI compatible API.
-In this case, we recommend using the [Theia AI provider for OpenAI Compatible Models](#openai-compatible-models-eg-via-vllm)**
+**Note: The Ollama connector is still in Alpha state.
+If you experience problems while using it, you can alternatively take advantage of the fact that some Ollama models support using an OpenAI compatible API.
+In this case, you can alternatively use the
+[Theia AI provider for OpenAI Compatible Models](#openai-compatible-models-eg-via-vllm).
+But note that the context window size `num_ctx` (default: 2048) cannot be configured this way.
+If you need a different context window size, you should create your own derived model in Ollama, in which you set the `num_ctx` parameter to the desired value via the Modelfile.**

 ### Custom Request Settings